4+ New Year’s Resolution Ideas for Your Skin Care Routine in 2021 to Better Know Your Skin Needs

 Happy New Year’s Eve-Eve!
 We’ve got an exciting new treatment coming to the try-us menu & you can get it for 55% off! ✨ Simply book in your consultation for the New Year & get your 30 minute microdermabrasion treatment for £30…Cheers to that! 🥂 #skinsmithsuk #skinconfidence

-Smith-Farnum explained that the simple things are often the most important.
+Smith-Farnum stressed on the importance of simple things in skincare.
 “By doing the obvious things like drinking more water and eating healthily, if you do have breakouts you know that there could be different things that are triggering it.”

-She also flags the importance of exfoliation: “Some people notice that they might get flaky skin, and so that means you need to exfoliate, so when you have dryness it’s not just about hydrating, you also need to exfoliate twice a week to remove the build-up on the surface.”
+She added on with the significance of exfoliation: “Some people notice that they might get flaky skin, and so that means you need to exfoliate, so when you have dryness it’s not just about hydrating, you also need to exfoliate twice a week to remove the build-up on the surface.”

-However, exfoliation can cause issues for some, so like with most things, take it with a pinch of salt.
+If you have learned or read anything about skincare, you would know that exfoliation may not work on everyone, while over-exfoliation might irritate the skin too.
 According to The Skin Edit, a blog run by skincare brand La Roche Posay, harsh exfoliants are not recommended for acne prone skin.
 It states: “If you remove too much natural oil during the process, your skin will react and produce more, which can cause more breakouts as the follicles become blocked with keratin and oil all over again.”

 View this post on Instagram